JustUzair/IceCream-Index/readme.md

 2. Click the "Issue Tokens" button to issue new Index Tokens. <br/>
 3. Paste the contract address, and then an amount, try around 100 tokens or so <br/>
 4. Click "Approve Tokens" to approve all the ERC20's that make up your index token.
 Accept all transactions (will be 1-5 transactions) <br/>
-5. If sucessfully approved, you should be able to click the "Mint Tokens" button to issue new tokens.
+5. If successfully approved, you should be able to click the "Mint Tokens" button to issue new tokens.

 ## (NOTE - SOMETIMES DUE TO DELAY IN FETCHING USER MIGHT NEED TO RE-CLICK THE APPROVE BUTTON)